-Beets are highly valued in all Russian cooking, and Ukrainians prize this root vegetable like a king, after the potato of course.
+Beets are highly valued in all Slovik cooking, and Ukrainians prize this root vegetable like a king, after the potato of course.
 But beets are seriously undervalued in all other cuisines if you ask my husband.
 We love beets in our soups or salads.
 I have tons of beet recipes that I'm looking forward to share with you.
 There so many uses for this beautiful vibrant pink vegetable, like in my Fig-Beet Salad with Goat Cheese, Walnuts & Citrus Vinaigrette.
 And today I'm offering you a simple delicious and nutritious Beet Salad with Prunes and Pistachios.

 What Do I Love About This Salad?

 It's super easy to make, with only 5 ingredients!